Skip to main content

-How often can you take zofran 4mg for nausea?
+How often can you take Zofran 4mg for nausea?

 Zofran (ondansetron) prevents nausea and vomiting from surgery, chemotherapy, and radiation.
 It is also used off-label for pregnancy-related nausea, migraines, and vertigo.
 It blocks serotonin signals in the gut to the brain’s vomiting center.
 Forms include tablets, ODTs, solution, and injection.